 Greece has a Mediterranean climate with hot, dry days and cool and mild winters.
 There can be snowfall In some parts of Greece during the winter months, but this is mostly limited to the mainland’s mountainous regions.

-Expat Job and Career Opportunities
+Job and Career Opportunities for Expats in Greece

 It can be difficult to get a job in Greece if you are not fluent in Modern Greek.
 However, jobs in teaching English, the tourist industry, child care, and manual or agricultural work exist for some expats.
 Many English speaking multinational companies may also consider employing none Greek-speaking expats.